Reservations are open for 2021! Online reservations will save you time, money, and make sure we have saved a place and a tree for you!

-- We open November 21 and will be open daily through December 24, except we are closed Thanksgiving Day.
+- We open November 20 and will be open daily through December 24; closed Thanksgiving Day.

-- We will require guests to have reservations for both Harvest Your Own Trees and Fresh Cut Trees only on weekends from Nov 21 through Dec 13.
+- We will require guests to have reservations for Harvest Your Own Trees and Fresh Cut Trees only on weekends from Nov 20 through Dec 12.
 Reservations will also be required the Friday after Thanksgiving.
 On these busy days at the farm, the reservations will ensure we can spread out guests arrival and departure times to make for a more pleasant and safer experience.

 - All guests who visit on the Thanksgiving weekend and first weekend in December should be getting a tree.
 Guests interested in wine, wreaths, and other holiday items should visit on weekdays or our other weekends when we can best serve you.

-- Reservations will not be needed on weekdays for harvest your own or fresh cut trees.
+- At the start of the season, reservations will not be needed on weekdays for harvest your own or fresh cut trees.
 Look at your upcoming schedule and try to come on a weekday.
-We will open up Candy Cane Hill on weekday afternoons especially in early December.
-You need to arrive by 4 pm to harvest your own tree.
+We will open up Candy Cane Hill on the Wednesday before Thanksgiving, and on some weekday afternoons in early December, weather permitting.

-- On the busy weekends from Nov 21 through Dec 13, we will charge $20 for cars to enter our parking areas that are not getting a tree.
+- On the busy weekends from Nov 20 through Dec 12, we will charge $20 for cars to enter our parking areas that are not getting a tree.
 (If you are getting a tree, there is no car charge.)
-Due to limited capacity on these weekends, we want families to carpool within their household, please.
+Due to limited parking capacity on these weekends, we hope families to carpool, please.

 - We continue our policy of no alcohol consumption anywhere on the farm as well as no smoking.